-Bridge is a card game that uses a regular 52-card deck and features four players that are in teams of two.
-When you play bridge online you’re matched up with a virtual partner and battle against virtual opponents.
+The bridge is a card game that uses a regular 52-card deck and features four players that are in teams of two.
+When you play bridge online, you’re matched up with a virtual partner and battle against virtual opponents.

 Goal.
-The object of bridge games is to win points by taking tricks off of your opponents.
+Bridge games aim to win points by taking tricks off of your opponents.